 6 Actual Skills We Can Take Away From

 Power of 3 – Steve Jobs always took high level topics and broke them down into three easy to digest points.
 Steve knew the number 3 was one of the most powerful numbers in the world of communications.
 Steve would always talk about “three new products” they had or talk about high level aspects of the new products in threes.
 Utilizing the power of three as a team can be very powerful when in sales presentations.

 Who’s The Bad Guy? – This is better known as creating the Villain in your presentation.
 For Steve Jobs, their “bad guy” was the traditional phone that wasn’t so smart as the iPhone smart phone.
-If you’re in a real estate broker presentation and you’re presenting on a building you want to represent, the bad guy may be “the market” or “the rental rates.”
+If you’re in a real estate broker presentation and you’re presenting on a apartment investment you want to represent, the bad guy may be “the market” or “the rental rates.”
 Whatever your bad buy is, make it consistent and point to it throughout your presentation as it’s your team and your solutions that will rid the world and more importantly their life of this evil villain.

 Simple Visual Slides – Keep your slides elegant yet simple and easy to digest.
 If you go through any of Steve’s past slides, they were for the most part incredibly easy for viewers to digest.
 Doing this requires creating consistency in both the presentation software tool you use as well as the branding and messaging your team wants to get across to the prospect.
 But simplicity typically wins the day over complex slides.
 The average PowerPoint slide has forty words.
 Think about that when you and your team are creating presentations.